 Luke Marchant (R), currently director at Mammoth Marketing Group, has successfully managed state and federal political campaigns in a number of states and has worked for U.S Senator Marco Rubio as political director.
 Luke has served in almost every role on a campaign, from Campaign Manager to Communications Director to Yard Sign Placer, and holds a deep understanding for every aspect of how a campaign works.
 Luke enjoys teaching the next generation of campaign operatives and has served as the Campaign Bootcamp Republican Mentor since 2013.

 Matt Glazer (D), currently executive director of the Austin Young Chamber of Commerce, has over 10 years experience in online organizing, political consulting, and public relations.
 To date, Matt has worked for nearly 50 political campaigns and nonprofits.
 Previously, he served as executive director of the Texas Research Institute and as executive director of Progress Texas.
 Matt is a New Politics Forum alum and has served as a trainer and speaker at numerous NPF events.
-Matt will be the Campaign Bootcamp Democratic Mentor for 2015.
+Matt is excited to return to his second year as Campaign Bootcamp Democratic Mentor in 2016.

 Vincent Harris (R), currently CEO of Harris Media and Chief Digital Strategist for Senator Rand Paul, has ran the media side of three presidential campaigns, including for Governor Rick Perry and Speaker Newt Gingrich in 2012.
 Vincent also oversaw Senator Ted Cruz's successful web strategy during his 2012 campaign, which many people say was instrumental in his incredible underdog victory.
 His nationally acclaimed firm, Harris Media, has grown into a successful company with over 20 employees.
 Vincent is a stong believer in the power of the internet as a tool to influence the public arena.
-He was named the youngest "Rising Star" in Politics by Campaign & Elections Magazine and was recently profiled in Bloomberg, where he was dubbed "The Man Who Invented the Republican Internet."
-Read more about Vincent Harris here.
+He was named the youngest "Rising Star" in Politics by Campaign & Elections Magazine and was recently profiled in Bloomberg, where he was dubbed "The Man Who Invented the Republican Internet. "

-Rob Johnson (R), founder of Johnson Strategies, LLC, was the campaign manager for Governor Rick Perry's 2012 presidential campaign, as well as in his 2010 gubernatorial re-election campaign.
-He also served as Chief of Staff to Texas Lieutenant Governor David Dewhurst and ran Dewhurst's successful 2002 campaign.
+Rob Johnson (R) is the founder of Johnson Strategies, LLC.
+He most recently worked as an advisor on Carly Fiorina's presidential campaign, and in the 2010 gubernatorial election, he served as campaign manager for Governor Rick Perry's successful re-election campaign.
+He has also served as Chief of Staff to Texas Lieutenant Governor David Dewhurst and ran Dewhurst's successful 2002 campaign.
 He is an SMU graduate and lives in Austin with his wife, two kids, and a dog.

 Chris Perkins (R), is a partner at Wilson, Perkins, Allen Opinion Research and he is an expert in quantitative and qualitative analysis, having conducted and analyzed survey data for over a decade on behalf of Republican candidates and numerous corporate, trade association, and nonprofit clients.
 Chris was named the top pollster by Capitol Inside's bi-partisan "Texas Power Consultants" rankings and is widely recognized to have been the most accurate pollster conducting surverys in Texas during the 2010, 2012, and 2014 general election.
 Prior to joining WPA, he ran the independent expenditure unit for the Republican National Committee.
 Before his time at the RNC, Chris was the director of Americans for a Republican Majority PAC, the leadership PAC of former House Majority Leader Tom Delay.
 Chris is a return-trainer for Campaign Bootcamp.